mundimark/awesome-markdown-editors/README.md

 ---

+> [!NOTE]
-NOTE - As a new policy starting in 2026 - please add all new listing entries first to the [Upcoming / What's New in 2026?](UPCOMING.md) page. thank you for your understanding.
+>  As a new policy starting in 2026 - please add all new listing entries first to the [Upcoming / What's New in 2026?](UPCOMING.md) page.
+>  thank you for your understanding.
-ps: bonus - please, do NOT forget to add a link to your code / source on github.
+>  ps: bonus - please, do NOT forget to add a link to your code / source on github.

 ---